AlphaMC0/Universal-Protection-Agency-Data/README.md

 - Origin      : Southeast Asia, Cambodia
 - Education   : NYU
 - History     : Engineer / Biologist
-- Dr.SP joined the agency after sustaining an attack from aliens.
-Dr.SP worked with Dr.S to create the lazer door.
-Dr.SP sourced the materials required for the lazer door.
-Dr.SP developed the lazer door with
-  Dr.Sopheara in F10.
-Dr.SP invented the Power Suit to increase the chances of humanity winning the war against the aliens.
-Dr.SP developed the power suit in F10 .Dr.SP is infamous for being secretive .
+- Dr.SP helped Dr.S develop the lazer door in the year 2040.
+Dr.SP invented the power suit in the year 2050.
+He stated "I invented the power suit for the protection of humanity".
+Dr.SP is infamous for being secretive.
 >**Dr.Krieger**
 - Joined      : 15/6/2035
 - Role        : Exploratory Researcher / Experimental Researcher